Student Assignment Policy

 Priority for EEC and ELC students applying for Grade 2

-Students completing grade 1 at an Early Learning Center (ELC) or Early Education Center (EEC) will be assigned to available grade 2 seats before students new to the BPS or those applying for transfers from other elementary schools.
+Students completing grade 1 at an Early Learning Center (ELC) or Early Education Center (EEC) that does not have a Pathway school will be assigned to available grade 2 seats before students new to the BPS or those applying for transfers from other elementary schools.

 The computer gives each application a random number.
 Random numbers are used to break “ties” between students who have the same priorities for the school.

 How does this work?
 Let’s say there is one seat left for K2 at the Kenny School.
-All applicants with sibling and walk zone priority have been assigned.
-Three additional students, all without sibling or walk zone priority, listed the Kenny as their first choice.
+All applicants with sibling have been assigned.
+Three additional students, all without sibling priority, listed the Kenny as their first choice.
 The student with the lowest (“best”) random number will be assigned.

 If you don’t get your first choice, the computer will assign your child to one of your other choices, or your child will be "administratively assigned" (see below).
 Your child may also be placed on a wait list for one or more of your other choices.
 Here are the rules for wait lists: